isthatgopro/htgaa_python_course/mac/chapter_3/readme.md

 ![Cursor](../../images/cursor.png)

 After opening, click `Open Project` and navigate to `~/Desktop/Projects/HtgaaBootcamp/htgaa_python_course` and open it up.
-You should see all the folders on the left.
+You now should see all the folders on the left in your cursor IDE.

 Before we go ahead and write some python code I wanted to go over a few cool features IDEs have.
 First, IDEs come with a built-in terminals!
 At the top nav you should see a `Terminal` option, click `Terminal` then `New Terminal`.